SECURE Act 2.0: How the New Legislation Could Affect Your Retirement Strategy

 Plan for the Future with Morris Financial Concepts, Inc

 The retirement planners at Mt.
 Pleasant’s Morris Financial Concepts are keeping a close eye on the SECURE 2.0 Act and all of the nuances it has to offer for your retirement planning.
 With our guidance, you can increase your retirement benefits and plan for a retirement that provides for you and your family.
-Reach out to our team today to speak with an advisor.
+Reach out to our team of Mt.
+Pleasant Financial Planners today to speak with an advisor.

 The opinions expressed herein are those of Kyra Morris at Morris Financial Concepts, Inc. (“MFC”) as of the date of publication and are subject to change without notice.
 Nothing contained herein is intended to be investment advice.
 Some information used derives from outside sources that MFC believes to be reliable, however accuracy and completeness cannot be guaranteed.
 MFC is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
 More information about MFC including our investment strategies, fees, and objectives can be found in our ADV Part 2, which is available upon request.
 MFC-23-01